YuesIt17/hw_telegram_contests/README.md

 We currently store the username in local storage and run the project without valid credentials.
 In a real product, we would like to implement a proper email and password authentication system.

+### Chart map modification🗺️

+Need to add a slider on the chart map to view the details

+### Add tooltip for chart📋

+To view coordinate points, you need to add a tooltip

 ### Cypress tests 🧪

 Need to implement UI testing in a project using Cypress.